greenfrvr/hashtag-view/README.md

 returns true if item added successfully, false if item can't be added (in case `HastagView` already contains such item)
 - `HastagView.removeItem()`
 returns true if item removed successfully, false if item can't be removed (in case `HashtagView` doesn't contain such item)

+## Distribution mode
+Distribution mode is responsible for sorting items by width inside each row.
+There are 5 different distribution modes available:
+- `RowDistribution.DISTRIBUTION_LEFT` wider items are on the left side of a row
+- `RowDistribution.DISTRIBUTION_MIDDLE` wider items are in the middle of a row
+- `RowDistribution.DISTRIBUTION_RIGHT` wider items are on the right side of a row
+- `RowDistribution.DISTRIBUTION_RANDOM` items are placed randomly inside a row
+- `RowDistribution.DISTRIBUTION_NONE` no sorting is applied

+Default distribution mode is `DISTRIBUTION_NONE`.
+You can change it either via xml attributes or programmatically.

+## Compose mode
+There are 2 different implementations of item positioning algorythms available:
+- `Compose.COMPOSE_ORIGIN` represents implementation of versions `1.2.1` and below.
+The idea of that implementation is to make all rows look even.
+It is achieved by sorting items by single item views width and putting items to rows according to greedy algorithm.
+This compose mode will change order of incoming items.
+- `Compose.COMPOSE_LINEAR` is available since version `1.3.0` implementation.
+It puts items in a row one by one until row is fullfiled, then next rows will be filled by the same rule.
+Using this compose mode with `RowDistribution.DISTRIBUTION_NONE` distribution option saves incoming items order as is.

+Default compose mode is `COMPOSE_ORIGIN`.
+You can change it either via xml attributes or programmatically.